Imaging on an Upright ASLM

 This case study outlines how to use navigate for imaging on an upright ASLM microscope.
 Here, the specimen is positioned with an Applied Scientific Instrumentation FTP-2000 stage, which permits imaging samples with large lateral extents.
 Moreover, the stage can be moved at a constant velocity during imaging, which allows for acquisition of data without delays introduced by stage communication protocols and settling times.

 To achieve this, navigate receives a trigger signal from the stage controller to start image acquisition once the stage has reached the desired position and velocity.
 Thereafter, navigate acquires images at a constant rate until the stage has reached the end position.
-This mode of acquisition is termed “Constant Velocity Acquisition”, and is implemented as a feature in navigate.
+This mode of acquisition is termed “Constant Velocity Acquisition”, and is implemented as a plugin in navigate.
+To download the plugin, please visit navigate-constant-velocity-acquisition.

 Imaging a Z-Stack using Constant Velocity Acquisition Mode